Fossil fuel firms investing in Africa face risk of regulatory action, US climate envoy says | Headlines

 Fossil fuel firms investing in Africa face risk of regulatory action, US climate envoy says

-Western fossil fuel companies looking to develop deposits in Africa need to consider significant risk of regulatory action as on other continents as the world moves to try to tackle climate change, a U.S. climate envoy said on Friday.
+Western fossil fuel companies looking to develop deposits in Africa need to consider the significant risk of regulatory action as on other continents, as the world moves to tackle climate change, a U.S. climate envoy said on Friday.

-Western fossil fuel companies looking to develop deposits in Africa need to consider significant risk of regulatory action as on other continents as the world moves to try to tackle climate change, a U.S. climate envoy said on Friday.
+Western fossil fuel companies looking to develop deposits in Africa need to consider the significant risk of regulatory action as on other continents, as the world moves to tackle climate change, a U.S. climate envoy said on Friday.
 U.S. Deputy Special Presidential Envoy for Climate Jonathan Pershing, speaking from South Africa, urged Western investors to consider whether fossil fuels were a good commercial opportunity anymore in Africa or anywhere else.

 "There's a risk of regulatory ... and financial action, and I believe that's getting more and more explicit," he told a virtual media briefing, after being asked about the current rush by Western oil and gas companies to develop deposits in Africa.
 "If you're a company looking to make an investment in oil and gas, you have to ask yourself ... am I going to be left with a stranded asset?" he said, noting that even China had just committed to stop building overseas coal plants.